neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 ```
 <br>

-Next we need to specify the _local path_, the location on our machine where
+Next we need to specify the *local path*, the location on our machine where
-we will save our acquired data.
+acquired data will be saved.
 Choose any directory that is
-convenient, and then add `local` to the end of the filepath.
+convenient.

-The filepath can be typed into the input, copied in with `CTRL+V`
+In this example we will add the folder `"local"`
-or selected from a directory tree using the `Select` button.
+to the end of the filepath for clarity:

 ```{image} /_static/screenshots/tutorial-1-make-local-path-dark.png
    :align: center